Updated March 2021

 - You need to know the APM BOK from the study guide

-- You need to score an average of 55 per cent across the question
+- Score an average of 55 per cent across the question

 - You need 275 marks in total, as each question has 50 marks